tmikeschu/career-development-curriculum/module_three/finding_opportunities.md

 - Evaluate how you could build a connection with someone from that company

 ### Research Time
-Apply the steps we discussed above to creating more cards on your Trello board and get organized by adding companies to your Icebox board.
+Apply the steps we discussed above to creating more cards on your Trello board and get organized by adding companies to your Icebox list.

 As you go through and continue to track your job search, keep in mind to: